Jordan Jenkins

-Jordan Montae Jenkins (born July 1, 1994) is an American football defensive end for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Georgia, and was drafted by the New York Jets in the third round of the 2016 NFL Draft.
+Jordan Montae Jenkins (born July 1, 1994) is an American former professional football defensive end.
+He played college football for the Georgia Bulldogs and was selected by the New York Jets of the National Football League (NFL) in the third round of the 2016 NFL draft.

-Early years
+Early life

 Jenkins attended Harris County High School in Hamilton, Georgia.
 He was a four-star recruit by Rivals.com and was rated among the top defensive end recruits in his class.
 He committed to the University of Georgia to play college football.

 College career

 As a true freshman at Georgia in 2012, Jenkins played in 14 games and made six starts at outside linebacker.
 He recorded 31 tackles and five sacks.
 As a 13-game starter his sophomore year in 2013, Jenkins had 45 tackles and five sacks.
 Jenkins again started all 13 games his junior year in 2014, recording 70 tackles and five sacks.
-After he considered entering the 2015 NFL Draft, Jenkins announced that he would return for his senior year.
+After he considered entering the 2015 NFL draft, Jenkins announced that he would return for his senior year.

 Professional career

+Pre-draft

-Coming out of Georgia, Jenkins was considered one of the top linebacker prospects and received an invitation to the NFL combine.
+Coming out of Georgia, Jenkins was considered one of the top linebacker prospects and received an invitation to the NFL Combine.
 He attended the combine and completed the majority of drills until he suffered a hamstring injury that made him unable to perform the short shuttle and three-cone drill.
 Coincidentally, teammate Leonard Floyd also injured his hamstring at the combine and was unable to perform the three-cone and short shuttle.
-On March 16, 2016, he opted to participate at Georgia's pro day, along with Leonard Floyd, Malcolm Mitchell, John Theus, Keith Marshall, Marshall Morgan, Sterling Bailey, Quayvon Hicks, and ten other players.
+On March 16, 2016, he opted to participate at Georgia's pro day, along with Floyd, Malcolm Mitchell, John Theus, Keith Marshall, Marshall Morgan, Sterling Bailey, Quayvon Hicks, and ten other players.
 Jenkins completed the short shuttle and three-cone drill, while also running positional drills and lowering his time in the 40-yard dash.
 He also elevated his vertical to 38" and increased his number of reps on the bench press to 19.
 He was projected to be a third round pick by the majority of NFL draft experts and scouts.
 After he completed the pre-draft process, Jenkins was ranked as the eighth best linebacker prospect in the draft by NFL analyst Mike Mayock, the ninth best outside linebacker by NFLDraftScout.com, the ninth best linebacker by ESPN, and was ranked the 11th best linebacker by Sports Illustrated.